msvdpriya/intelliSchool-Airtable-Block/README.md

 # intelliSchool-Airtable-Block

-Airtable block that automatically generates quiz, summary and key points for any document, video or notes given by student using Natural Language Processing and Machine Learning
+### intelliSchool is an Airtable block that automatically generates quiz, summary and key points for any document, video or notes given by student using Natural Language Processing and Machine Learning

 ## Inspiration